Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Introduction

-Machine learning techniques, such as the deep convolutional neural networks (CNN), have been introduced into experimental particle physics for data analysis and particle identification~\cite{Carleo:2019ptp, Aurisano:2016jvx, MicroBooNE:2020hho}.
+Machine learning techniques, such as deep convolutional neural networks (CNN), have been introduced into experimental particle physics for data analysis and particle identification~\cite{Carleo:2019ptp, Aurisano:2016jvx, MicroBooNE:2020hho}.
 Recently, methods of neural networks are applied in \nldbd search for background and signal classification.
-Promising results are obtained based on both simulation data and experimental data in the NEXT experiment~\cite{Kekic:2020cne}.
-The background discrimination power in the PandaX-III experiment has been improved significantly using CNN, in comparison with its design baseline~\cite{Qiao:2018edn}.
+Promising results are obtained based on both simulation data and experimental data in the NEXT experiment~\cite{NEXT:2020jmz}.
+In the PandaX-III experiment, a special type of CNNs is used to discriminate the \nldbd signal from the gamma backgrounds within the same energy window based on simulation, leading to an average improvement of 61.8\% on the efficiency ratio of $\epsilon_s/\sqrt{\epsilon_b}$~(3.82 to 6.17) in comparison with its design baseline~\cite{Qiao:2018edn}.

 In this work, we present the optimization of the neural network to improve the discrimination power based on the design of the PandaX-III detector.
-As a subsequent work of Ref.~\cite{Qiao:2018edn}, lots of improvements are made in the treatment of Monte Carlo (MC) simulation and the optimization of the neural networks.
+As a subsequent work of Ref.~\cite{Qiao:2018edn}, several improvements are made in the treatment of Monte Carlo (MC) simulation and the optimization of the neural networks.
+We also aim to understand the process of extracting and enhancing the physical characteristics of tracks in CNN, which serves as the basis for optimizing the model and improving identification ability.
 The article is organized as follows.
 A brief introduction to the PandaX-III detector is given in Sec.~\ref{sec:detector}.
 The data preparation, including the simulation of \nldbd and background events, as well as the post-processing of data are discussed in Sec.~\ref{sec:data}.
 Detailed information on the selection and optimization of the neural networks and the results are presented in Sec.~\ref{sec:optimization}.
-At last, brief summary is given in Sec.~\ref{sec:summary}.
+At last, a summary is given in Sec.~\ref{sec:summary}.